endurox-dev/endurox/README.md

 Enduro/X is Open Source Middleware Platform for Distributed Transaction Processing

-It is modern, microservices based middleware for writing distributed, open systems (program consists of several executables) based applications.
+It is modern, micro-services based middleware for writing distributed, open systems (program consists of several executables) based applications.
 Thus by using Enduro/X programmers do not have to worry about threads and concurrency anymore, the load balacing and multi-CPU loading is done by Enduro/X middleware by it self,